YUSU-Dev/website/README.md

 ## Storybook

 You can use [Storybook](https://storybook.js.org/) to give you an environment to develop your component in.
-Create a file called `foo.stories.js` that looks something like this:
+If you have a component in a file called `foo.vue`, create a file called `foo.stories.js` that looks something like this:

 ```js
 import Foo from "./foo.vue";